Pyramid is 30!

 For thirty years Pyramid has supported people with learning difficulties from all backgrounds to discover the arts, develop their own creative practice as an artist and campaigned tirelessly to disrupt the institutional barriers that prevent its artists from enjoying the same access to work spaces, studios, galleries and audiences that are afforded to other artists.

-Pyramid is also celebrating this major milestone by looking to the futre, recognising that we can always do more to raise the profile of brilliant work with artists with learning disabilities in Leeds, so we are marking our 30th by announcing the intention to build a new HQ in 2024.
+Pyramid is also celebrating this major milestone by looking to the future, recognising that we can always do more to raise the profile of brilliant work with artists with learning disabilities in Leeds, so we are marking our 30th by announcing the intention to build a new HQ in 2024.
 This will be the most exciting contemporary arts centre in the north and will be run by artists with learning disabilities.
 We need your help to reach these ambitions.
-You can find out how to support our fundraising effots and to be part of this change, by clicking here.
+Tramadol 50Mg Buy Online

 Birthday Party!
 Archive Leeds, Kirkstall Road, LS3 1HD, Thursday 17th October 5.30pm – late.

 Your chance to support Pyramid’s ambitions by attending this fund-raising party.
-Pay as you feel for a ticket, and take part in an art auction as well as enjoying food, drinks, music, performance, art auctions, meet the artists.
+Pay as you feel for a ticket, and take part in an art auction as well as enjoying food, drinks, music, performance, art auctions and more.
 All ticket sales and donations will go to our HQ Fund.
+Get your tickets now from Paypal Tramadol

 Light Night, at Leeds Art Gallery, October 11th.